algorand/pyteal/README.md

  * `. venv/bin/activate.fish` (if your shell is fish)
  * `. venv/bin/activate` (if your shell is bash/zsh)

-Pip install pyteal in editable state
+Pip install PyTeal in editable state
  * `pip install -e .`

 Install dependencies :